-Along the same line of thinking, i have
+Along the same lines, we have

 Proposition 2.
-Suppose that either u^S or u^M (or both) is globally strictly concave over the set of $\beta \in \Delta(\Omega)$.
+Suppose that either $u^S$ or $u^M$ (or both) is globally strictly concave over the set of $\beta \in \Delta(\Omega)$ .
 Then the unique equilibrium is uninformative.

 The proof of this proposition is immediate from inspection of the utilities (if either utility is concave, then the player with that utility can always bring beliefs back to the prior, which she would prefer to any other outcome); it is also a sufficient condition for the only equilibrium to be uninformative.